Rowdy Tellez Player Props: Brewers vs. Mets

 Rowdy Tellez At The Plate

-- Tellez is batting .218 with seven doubles, a triple, 12 home runs and 27 walks.
+- Tellez has seven doubles, a triple, 12 home runs and 27 walks while hitting .215.

-- Tellez has driven in a run in 22 games this season (30.1%), including seven games with more than one RBI (9.6%).
-He has also driven in three or more of his team's runs in two contests.
+- Tellez has driven home a run in 22 games this year (29.7%), including more than one RBI in 9.5% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.